zowe/zlux-app-server/README.md

 When the zLUX App Server has started, one of the last messages you will see as bootstrapping completes is that the server is listening on the HTTP/s port.
 At this time, you should be able to use the server.

-### 7. Connect in a browser
+### 7. Connect to the Zowe Desktop via a browser
 Now that ZSS & the zLUX App Server are both started, you can access this instance by pointing your web browser to the zLUX App Server.
-In this example, the address you will want to go to first is the location of the window management App - Zowe Desktop.
+In this example, the address you will want to go to first is the location of the window management App - the Zowe Desktop.
 The URL for this is:

+`http(s)://<zLUX App Server>:<node.http(s).port>`

+Which just points to:

-http(s)://\<zLUX App Server\>:\<node.http(s).port\>/ZLUX/plugins/org.zowe.zlux.bootstrap/web/index.html
+`http(s)://<zLUX App Server>:<node.http(s).port>/ZLUX/plugins/org.zowe.zlux.bootstrap/web/index.html`

+Most likely for you, `zLUX App Server` will be `localhost`. `node.http(s).port` is the `-s` or `-p` port from the commands above.

-Once here, you should be greeted with a Login screen and Apps in the main menu if there were included some.
+Here you should be greeted with a login screen and after loggin in, a desktop with a bottom menubar and apps (if you downloaded and installed them).
 If you set up ZSS as an authentication backend, you can login with your mainframe credentials.
-By default trivial authentication is used which allows to login with arbitrary credentials.
+By default, trivial authentication is used which allows to login with arbitrary credentials.
+If you are unable to log in, make sure your ZSS authentication is probably set up by reviewing the [Server Configuration](https://github.com/zowe/zlux/wiki/Auth-Plugin-Configuration#server-configuration) for ZSS implementation.

+### Try some apps

-There're a few Apps that you can try out to see how they interact with the framework:
+There are a few Apps you can try to see how they interact with the Zowe framework:

+- [Zowe Editor](https://github.com/zowe/zlux-editor): This App can be used to navigate USS files & directories along with Datasets, given the proper authentication is set up.
+Current features including viewing Dataset contents & properties, writing/deleting files & directories, saving new files/folders and more.
+Continous development will lead to more support and community support is always encouraged.

-- [tn3270-ng2](https://github.com/zowe/tn3270-ng2): This App communicates with the zLUX App Server to enable a TN3270 connection in the browser
+- [TN3270](https://github.com/zowe/tn3270-ng2): This App communicates with the zLUX App Server to enable a TN3270 connection in the browser.

-- [sample-angular-app](https://github.com/zowe/sample-angular-app): A simple app showing how a zLUX App frontend (here, Angular) component can communicate with an App backend (REST) component.
+- [Sample Angular App](https://github.com/zowe/sample-angular-app): A simple App showing how a zLUX App frontend (this one uses Angular) component can communicate with an App backend (REST) component.

-- [sample-react-app](https://github.com/zowe/sample-react-app): Similar to the Angular App, but using React instead to show how you have the flexibility to use a framework of your choice.
+- [Sample React App](https://github.com/zowe/sample-react-app): Similar to the Angular App, but using React instead to show how you have the flexibility to use a framework of your choice.

-- [sample-iframe-app](https://github.com/zowe/sample-iframe-app): Similar in functionality to the Angular & React Apps, but presented via inclusion of an iframe, to show that even pre-existing pages can be included
+- [Sample Iframe App](https://github.com/zowe/sample-iframe-app): Similar as the previous apps, but presented via usage of an IFrame and an Iframe adapter script that allows for the same Zowe framework features shared by Angular and React.

+This concludes the zLUX App Server setup for first-time users.

+## App configuration
+This section does not cover any dynamic runtime inclusion of Apps, but rather Apps defined in advance.
+In the configuration file, a directory can be specified which contains JSON files which tell the server what App is to be included and where to find it on disk.
+The backend of these Apps use the Server's Plugin structure, so much of the server-side references to Apps use the term Plugin.

+To include Apps, be sure to define the location of the Plugins directory in the configuration file, via the top-level attribute *pluginsDir*

+**NOTE: In this repository, the directory for these JSON files is `/plugins`.
+Yet, in order to seperate configuration files from runtime files, the zlux-app-server repository copies the contents of this folder into `/deploy/instance/ZLUX/plugins`.
+So, the example configuration file uses the latter directory.**

 #### Deploy example